FedDAF: Federated Domain Adaptation Using Model Functional Distance: Experiments

 \subsubsection{Compared Methods}

-We compare our proposed method with FedAvg \cite{McMahanaistats2017}, FedAvg Fine-tune (FedAvg FT), where the local model is fine-tuned before training, FedDWA \cite{liu2023feddwa}, Target only, where the target model is trained using target data only, and FedGP \cite{Jiang2024FedGP}.
-The details about FedDWA and FedGP can be found in Section~\ref{sec:related}.
+We compare our proposed method against the following baselines: (i) FedAvg \citep{McMahanaistats2017}; (ii) FedAvg Fine-tune (FedAvg FT), where the target model is initialized from the FedAvg global model and then fine-tuned on the target client's local data; (iii) FedDWA \citep{liu2023feddwa}; (iv) Target only, where the target model is trained using only the target client's local data; and (v) FedGP \citep{Jiang2024FedGP}.
+Further details on FedDWA and FedGP are provided in Section~\ref{rel_w}.